brown-band/website/pages/scripts/1997-1998/fall/columbia.md

 So now the Band salutes a waterway,\
 Which unlike the New York Times is still quite grey,\
 By forming fast a water molecule\
-And playing "Smells Like Diesel Engine Fuel."
+And playing “Smells Like Diesel Engine Fuel.”

-:sd[BAND forms dihydrogen oxide, plays "Smells Like Teen Spirit"]
+:sd[BAND forms dihydrogen oxide, plays “Smells Like Teen Spirit”]

 Now to us it would come as no surprise\
 If that C-U-M-B did dis’ our burg.\